 I am but a servitor at your feet.
 Therefore, do not disappoint me.
 So long as there is breath in this body, make me an instrument of thy work.

 After seeking permission from Sainath, Hemadpant began the construction of this structure, in the year 1911.
 The structure was designed and constructed as per Sainath’s guidance.
 “This home belongs not to me but Sainath,” was the humble sentiment behind the construction.
 It was completed around 1913, and the building was named as ‘Sai Niwas’.
 Hemadpant’s descendants have well preserved the sanctity of the place.
-Currently, it is occupied by Hemadpant’s grandson, Shree Govind Gajanan Dabholkar (Appa Dabholkar) and his family.
-The opportunity of paying a visit to the holy place, filled with Sainath’s love, grace and blessings, is available to just about anyone who wishes to seek its darshan.
+Currently, Hemadpant’s grandson, Shree Govind Gajanan Dabholkar (Appa Dabholkar) and his family live here.
+The opportunity of paying a visit to the holy place filled with Sainath’s love, grace and blessings is available to just about anyone who wishes to seek its darshan.

-Chapter 40 of ‘Shri Sai Satcharita’ describes the account of the arrival of Sainath at “Sai Niwas” as per Hemandpanth’s vision (drishtant) of him on the night of Holi Pournima in 1917, which realised in the form of a portrait.
-The day of Sainath’s arrival, is celebrated at Sai Niwas with great devotion, even today.
+Chapter 40 of ‘Shri Sai Satcharita’ describes the account of the arrival of Sainath at “Sai Niwas” as per Hemandpath’s vision of him on the night of Holi Pournima in 1917, which realised in the form of a portrait.
+The day of Sainath’s arrival is celebrated at Sai Niwas with great devotion, even today.

 The desk on which Hemadpant scripted Shri Sai Satcharita can also be viewed at Sai Niwas.
 A Tulasi Vrundavan has been erected at the Sai Niwas backyard, in the loving memory of Meena vahini.
 Shraddhavans may also avail the darshan of a full-sized portrait and padukas of Sadguru Shree Aniruddha and perform circumambulation around the Tulsi Vrindavan during their visit.
 Shraddhavans, who so desire, also light the Sudeep(holy candle) here.

 The Holi Pournima festival is celebrated at Sai Niwas every year.
-In 2017, a Shatabdi Mahotsav was celebrated as well to commemorate the centenary of Shree Sainath’s arrival at Sai Niwas, in form of a portrait.
+In 2017, a Shatabdi Mahotsav was celebrated as well to commemorate the centenary of Shree Sainath’s arrival in the form of a portrait at Sai Niwas.
 Many spiritual events were organized on the occasion.
 The Sadguru Navaratra is said to be celebrated at a place, which has experienced the presence of two forms of the Sadguru.
 The Navaratra(a celebration of nine days) is celebrated in the month of Ashwin, from Ashwin Pratipada to Dussera.
 The Sadguru Navaratra is thus, celebrated at Sai Niwas under the guidance of Sadguru Shree Aniruddha since 1997.
 Also, an aarti is performed at Sai Niwas every evening at 7 pm, which is followed by the recitation of one of the following stotras, Hari Path, Shiv Path, Aniruddha Path or Ganapati Atharvashirsha.